On April 25, 2018, the Santee City Council adopted an Ordinance approving a map that divides the City into four election

 The Ordinance went into effect on April 25.
 This means that those running for a City Council seat must run in the district where they reside.
 The Mayor may reside anywhere in the City because that office will still be elected by voters citywide.

 Map B was designed by Mayor John Minto.
-It places all the current City Council Members in different districts, except for District 2, where both Council Members Ronn Hall and Brian W. Jones live.
+It places all the current City Council Members in different districts.

-Districts 1, 2 and 3 will be up for election in 2018.
+Districts 1, 2 and 3 were up for election in 2018.
 The next term for District 3 will be for just two years, instead of four, and will be filled again in 2020.
 District 4, which is currently held by Council Member Stephen Houlahan, will be up for election in 2020 to complete the transition to district-based elections.

 Santee has had at-large, citywide voting for Council seats since incorporating in 1980.
 However, cities throughout the state have been switching to by-district voting since the adoption of the California Voting Rights Act of 2001.